-The Texas State Technical College FAST Trac Airframe and Powerplant Program was developed to prepare veterans, active service personnel and civillian trainees to become well-rounded Airframe and Powerplant Technicians with upward mobility potential.
+The Texas State Technical College (TSTC) FAST Trac Airframe and Powerplant Program was developed to prepare veterans, active service personnel and civillian trainees to become well-rounded Airframe and Powerplant Technicians with upward mobility potential.
 The curriculum is designed as an accelerated program of study around FAA-required curriculum.
 The program is designed to lead to immediate employment and answers a statewide and a nationwide need for FAA-rated Airframe and Powerplant technicians.

 The program runs four days per week (including Saturdays), three hours per day over a thirteen week period for a total of 160 hours of training.